sarang999/Myntra-Clone/README.md

 ### Features

-- SignIn with Mobile OTP Authentication
+- SignIn with Mobile OTP Authentication using firebase
 - SignUp
 - Browse Products based on section
 - Search Products with color, brands.